Ithiyapuram kaavu: Geography

 In this temple the prime god is Sree Vana Sastha and the prime goddess is Sree Vana Durga.
 The gods Bala Ganapati, Nagaraja, Naga Yakshi, Naga Kanni, Sree Krishna, Sree Eeshvarakala Boothathaan are also available.
 In this shrine Sree Vana Sastha, Sree Vana Durga and Bala Ganapathy gods are self-manifested.
-There, in this shrine, Goddess Sree Vana Durga is in the state of Penance, and God Sree Bala Ganapathy is regaining his original form on his own day by day.
+In this shrine, Goddess Sree Vana Durga is in the state of penance, and God Sree Bala Ganapathy is regaining his original form on his own day by day.

-There are golden-colored snakes, white colored snakes and King Cobras are in the forest which is in the back side of this temple and many have witnessed it long time ago.
-The gigantic trees which are surrounding the temple is a vital sign for this temple's eon.
-And no one is permitted to go into the forest area which is behind the temple.
+There are golden and white-colored snakes as well as King Cobras in the forest at the back of this temple.
+The large trees that surround the temple is a sign of this temple's existence eons ago.
+No one is permitted to go into the forest behind the temple.

 History

-Long ago, Travancore King Marthanda Varma ran via this place to save his life and after becoming the King he handedover a copper record of legal documents as a gift to this temple and was said by the people during his period.

-There was no one to maintain this temple for a long period and was lying dilapidated.
-In the reason past this temple was well maintained because of the action taken by the local public and regular workshops are taking place.
-During every Pankuni Uthram a festival of five days is grandly celebrated in this temple.
-In the month of Karthigai Mandala Pooja of 41 days, Powrnami Pooja, Aayilya Pooja are also taking place.
+Long ago, the Travancore king Marthanda Varma ran via this place to save his life and after becoming the King he handed over a copper record of legal documents as a gift to this temple as said by people during his period.
+There was no one to maintain this temple for a long time and it was lying dilapidated.
+In the past, this temple was well maintained because of the action taken by the local public and regular workshops are taking place.
+During every Pankuni Uthram, a festival of five days is grandly celebrated in this temple.
+In the month of Karthigai Mandala Pooja of 41 days, Powrnami Pooja, and Aayilya Pooja takes place.
 During every evening Santhya Pooja is taking place as a Nithya Pooja.

 It is believed that Goddess Sree Vana Durga came all the way from the dense jungle of Pechiparai and in protection to her God Sree Vana Sastha and snakes troops came there to this place.
-During every powrnami days one could have a dharshan of Nager without fail.
+During every Powrnami Pooja, one could have a darshan of Nager without fail.